netsec-ethz/lightning-filter/docs/SCION.md

 ### Install SCION (Modules)

-Besides the official SCION repository there exists also the experimental fork from the Network Security Group at ETH Zurich: https://github.com/netsec-ethz/scion
+Besides the official SCION repository, there also exists the experimental fork from the Network Security Group at ETH Zurich: https://github.com/netsec-ethz/scion

-Currently only the experimental fork supports DRKey.
+Currently, only the experimental fork supports DRKey.
 Therefore, LightningFilter requires that version.

 To obtain the source, clone the repository: